SS Crown Arun: History

 Hannah Böge was built for Reederei Johann M. K. Blumenthal, Hamburg.
 She was yard number 477, and was completed in March 1938.
 Her port of registry was Hamburg.

 On 26 August 1939, Hannah Böge departed Shediac, New Brunswick, bound for Germany.
 On 1 September 1939, Germany invaded Poland, starting the western portion of the Second World War.
 As a result, on 3 September, the United Kingdom declared war on Germany.
 Later that same day, Hannah Böge was intercepted by HMS Somali, becoming the first British war prize taken at sea.
 Her location was 63°20′N 16°35′W. She was carrying a cargo of wood pulp.
 At the time of her capture, the crew were trying to disguise Hannah Böge although she was still flying the German flag.
 She was escorted to Kirkwall, Orkney Islands, where she arrived on 5 September.

 After she was declared a prize of war, Hannah Böge was renamed Crown Arun and taken into service.
 Ownership was assigned to the Ministry of Shipping and she was placed under the management of Christian Salvesen Ltd, of Leith.
 Her port of registry was changed to London.
 Crown Arun was a member of a number of convoys.

-ON 14

 Convoy ON 14 departed the Methil Roads on 17 February 1940 bound for Norway.
 It diverted to Kirkwall on 18 February owing to a lack of cover.
 This was to be supplied by HMS Hood, HMS Rodney and HMS Warspite.
 The convoy departed Kirkwall on 20 February and arrived in Norway on 22 February.

-OB 151

 Convoy OB 151 departed Liverpool on 21 May and dispersed at sea on 22 May.
 Crown Arun was carrying a cargo of coal from Glasgow to Montreal.